Thymus vulgaris aka Garden Thyme

 Garden Thyme, Thyme, English Thyme

-How to care for Garden Thyme
+How difficult is it to take care of Garden Thyme

 Garden Thyme presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.